Neighbours Fund

 • The services levy, which is payable by residents under their leases with UBC.

 • The general municipal services levy (GMSL).
-This GMSL is analogous to the services levy.
-It is payable by UBC Properties Trust in respect of its buildings in the neighbourhoods and also by a few other owners of buildings.
+This GMSL is analogous to the services levy and is paid by UBC Properties Trust and by other leaseholders in respect of rental and commercial buildings in the neighbourhoods.

 • Interest on amounts in the Neighbours Fund, based on interest earned by UBC on its short-term cash.